Flexible layout of structured content

 Standards basedUses the DITA Open Toolkit to create a simplified XML document ready to import into InDesign.

-Tags in the IdXML output can be mapped to design elements in a template.
-For example, a single piece of metadata can be mapped to a text frame.
+Tagging optionsXML tags are mapped to design elements in a template.
+For example, a single piece of metadata can be mapped to a text frame – perhaps an alert or warning.
 Or an image can mapped to a graphic frame – perhaps a logo or product image.
 Or maybe it’s the entire document.

 Designer requiredThe designer keeps control over their template.
 If changes are required the designer can implement them without a developer or the need to modify stylesheets.